ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

 To get better at using TF I recommend to keep using TF on other problems as well as familiarizing yourself with the theory behind the algorithm (statistics, calculus, probability).

 # Closing Remarks
+Congratulations, you have completed your very first machine learning and Tensorflow tutorial.
+Please let me know what you think of this tutorial.
+Also, if you have found any mistakes in my code please let me know.